-------------------------------

 1. Final Fantasy VI

 It was difficult, but I'm quite set on my decision.
 Final Fantasy VI is the best Final Fantasy in the series and definitely one of the greatest RPG's of its generation.
 No game has ever come close to its level of creativity and depth, even beyond the 16-bit era.
-I think what really puts this at the top for me is its incredible ensemble of characters, which is arguably the best cast of characters in the entire series.
-FFVI is unique in that it has no designated main character; each character is given a significant amount of backstory and each has their moment to shine.
-You really grew to like these characters, and given their unique innate abilities, the party combinations were endless.
+I think what really puts this at the top for me is its incredible ensemble of characters, which is arguably the best in the entire series.
+FFVI is unique in that it has no designated main character.
+Each character is given a significant amount of backstory and each has their moment to shine.
+You come to form a genuine admiration for these characters, and given their unique innate abilities, the party combinations are endless.

 Though, just as note-worthy are the villains, who absolutely ooze personality.
-Side character Ultros is especially great, with his ill-timed jokes and showing up at inappropriate moments.
+Side character Ultros is especially great, with his ill-timed jokes and tendency to crash parties.
 Never has a Final Fantasy been as lively and likeable as this.
 Though, the main villain obviously takes the spotlight here.
 Kefka, who looks and acts like a clown, is as insane as he appears.
 Reminiscent of the Joker, Kefka enjoys the sight of innocent people suffering and much prefers to laugh and hop around childishly than to take anything he does seriously.
 Kefka's unorthodox nature definitely puts him up there as one of, if not the best villain in the series.

-The plot itself is an incredible piece of story-telling, and memorable scenes like the opera house scene, the phantom train sequence, and the final battle are truly unforgettable.
-Its RPG gameplay mechanics are deep, enjoyable, and highly addictive.
-You'll get hours and hours of optional content, especially near the end-game.
+Its level progression and RPG elements aren't the most in-depth in the series, but they're uniquely adequate for the 16-bit era.
+You'll get hours of optional content, especially near the end-game.
 It's amazing how much they fit onto one little cartridge.
 With colorful graphics and an incredible soundtrack to round things off, it's no mystery why I consider Final Fantasy VI to be the greatest Final Fantasy of all time.

 Parting Notes...

 Thus, my biggest post ever is completed.
 This post took about a week to complete, and it underwent numerous rearrangements to achieve perfection.
-As of 5/11/13, I've done a complete re-write of the post, and I've rearranged one thing (IX and VIII have traded places).
+As of 7/22/15, I've done a complete re-write of the post, and I've rearranged a few things (IX is now #3, X is #4, and IV moved down to #5).
 If you don't agree with my order, feel free to comment and discuss your own thoughts!

 After reading "2.
 Final Fantasy VII"